akaliutau/livability-score/README.md

 4. The system is easily extensible via adding support for additional type of Event Processors, which can process output from sensors of various nature.
 Consistency is preserved thanks to loosely coupled architecture
 5. The system is designed with FinOps in mind (see the section below for cost estimation of our solution)

+The p.3 currently is implemented as a PoC, through notebook at Colab; pp. 4 and 5 are design recommendations and implemented as the architecture (didn't test
+)

 ### Security consideration